 Welcome back to Marxent’s Augmented Reality News, a periodic digest that highlights interesting stories about Augmented Reality (AR) as reported in the mainstream press.
-You can check out our previous release here.
 In this week’s edition, Disney is using AR to bring Star Wars to life, the iPhone 8 is rumored to be lasering up, a $99 AR headset is on the way, and much more.

 Recently, in a galaxy very much nearby …

 For this year’s D23 event, Disney dropped a series of Star Wars-related announcements that had attendees feeling the Force.
 The big news was Star Wars: Jedi Challenges, a training simulator for would-be Jedi that will use Augmented Reality to bring lightsaber battles to life for the players.
 As part of the announcement, Lenovo teased a new AR headset that will allegedly be available “soon” at Best Buy stores.

 Yes, Augmented Reality lightsaber battles are exciting, but for the more cerebral Star Wars fans there’s an Augmented Reality version of the famed “Holochess” game that Chewbacca and R2-D2 play aboard the Millennium Falcon in the original Star Wars.
 Remember: Let the Wookie win.

 Finally, Disney also let slip some details on the forthcoming Star Wars lands that will pop up at its Florida and California theme parks in 2019.
 In addition to Augmented Reality, there’s some amazing tech going into the creation of these state of the art attractions.
 But it’s the human story that keeps us coming back, right?
 For example, check out this video: